marcomep/duplicate-finder/README.md

 Below some example of duplicate-finder usage.

 1. Search duplicates in /in/dir dir and all sub-directories and move duplicated found in /out/dir.
 Then create a report summary file of the operations done in the current directory.
+Linux binary command is used.
 ```
-duplicate-finder -i /in/dir -o /out/dir -a m -r report.csv
+./duplicate-finder -i /in/dir -o /out/dir -a m -r report.csv
 ```

 2. Search duplicates in /in/dir dir and all sub-directories and copy duplicated found in /out/dir.
 In this case the duplicated file is still present in /in/dir: any files input in the input dir will not be touched in any way.
 Then create a report summary file of the operations done in the current directory.
 ```
-duplicate-finder -i /in/dir -o /out/dir -a c --report report.csv
+python3 duplicate-finder.py -i /in/dir -o /out/dir -a c --report report.csv
 ```

 3. Search duplicates in /in/dir dir and all sub-directories and move duplicated found in /out/dir.
 In the /out/dir will be copied also original files.
 No report file will be generated.
 ```
-duplicate-finder --input /in/dir --output /out/dir --action c --copy_original
+python3 duplicate-finder.py --input /in/dir --output /out/dir --action c --copy_original
 ```